 This course provides the student with the opportunity to learn and practice women's health care skills synchronously with faculty and peers.
 Students will apply and further develop their skills for assessment and management of gynecological conditions, antepartum and postpartum conditions, initial evaluation of labor status, and provision of evidence-based client education.
 Students will also learn and practice suturing and common office procedures, and will learn basic examination skills for the male reproductive system.
-Women's health care skills will be furthered by participation in simulated clinic visits.
+Women's health care skills will be furthered by participation in both clinical scenario discussions and simulated clinic visits.